aquamatt/rfclient/README.rst

 * notify_groups: list of group names to notify (if any)
 * notify_contacts: list of contact names to notify (if any)
 * fail_silently: default True, swallow errors e.g. if invalid or disabled recipient
+* max_len: If None or 0 messages are sent 'as-is', otherwise the message is truncated to the stated length prior to sending.
+Prevent accidentally sending a large message as a multi-part SMS!
+Default 160.

+The expectation is that this be used to raise SMS alerts rather than email hence the default position of truncating messages.
+To disable truncation, set max_len to zero or None.

 An exmaple of a Python ``dictConfig`` handler clause::